-Assumptions used in calculating these estimates include a comparison of the sector ACLs to 5year average landings (2015-2019) to determine the buffer between average annual landings and the sector ACL.
-To estimate economic benefits from the commercial portion of the buffer between landings and the potential ACL, application of the appropriate price (\$5.79/lbs gw; Tables 3.3.1 and 3.3.2) was used.
-Although there are no currently available estimates of the demand elasticity for snowy grouper, it is assumed that there would be no expected change to consumer surplus from the commercial perspective since there is likely a high degree of substitutability of snowy grouper for other species.
-In comparing alternatives, Alternative 1 (No Action) was used as a baseline which applied the current allocation of 83.00% of the total ACL to the commercial sector.
-The total ACL in this case was based on Preferred Alternative 2 in Action 1 and applied to the alternatives in Action 2.
+Assumptions used in calculating the estimates in Table 4.2.2.2 include a comparison of the sector ACL in Alternative 1 (No Action) to the appropriate sector ACL resulting from the other alternatives.
+To estimate the change in potential net economic benefits, the difference in lbs gw is applied to the appropriate price (\$5.78/lbs gw; Tables 3.3.1 and 3.3.2) along with a scaling factor of 38% of gross revenue (Section 3.3.1.2; NMFS SEFSC, pers. comm.
+2022) to estimate PS for the commercial sector.
+It is assumed that the ex-vessel price will not change due to the change in commercial landings.
+Although there are no currently available estimates of the demand elasticity for snowy grouper, it is assumed that there would be no expected change to CS from the commercial perspective since there is likely a high degree of substitutability of snowy grouper for other species.
+The total ACL for which the sector ACLs are based upon is derived from Preferred Alternative 2 in Action 1.